Politics of Albania: Judiciary

 The Supreme Court is the highest court of appeal in Albania; its hearings are open and judgments are made publicly, except in cases where the privacy of the accused is to be protected.
-It is composed of seventeen judges such as the President of the Supreme Court and sixteen Members of the Supreme Court.
+It is composed of nineteen judges such as the president of the Supreme Court and eighteen members of the Supreme Court.
 The judges are selected and appointed amongst judges with more than 10 years of seniority or prominent lawyers, who have exercised their activity for more than 15 years.
-The members can serve for a single term of 9-years, without the right of reappointment.
+The members can serve for a single term of nine years, without the right of reappointment.
 The Constitutional Court is the final authority for the interpretation of the Constitution and the compliance of laws in accordance with the constitution.

 Elections

 Following the collapse of the communist regime in the nation, the first multi-party elections were held in 1991, simultaneously with the 1991 parliamentary elections.
 The 1998 Constitution of Albania guarantees the right to vote without restriction due to sex, race, social status, education level, or wealth.
 Every Albanian citizen who has reached the age of 18 has the right to vote.
-Regular elections take place for the office of the President, parliamentary, county prefects, county assemblies, city and municipal mayors and city and municipal councils.
+Regular elections take place for the office of the president, parliamentary, county prefects, county assemblies, city and municipal mayors and city and municipal councils.

-The President is elected through a secret vote and without debate by the Parliament by a majority of three-fifths majority of all its members, for 5 years.
+The president is elected through a secret vote and without debate by the Parliament by a majority of three-fifths majority of all its members, for five years.
 The Constitution sets a limit to a maximum of two terms in office.
 The Parliament is elected to a four-year term in twelve multi-seat constituencies analogous to the 12 county borders, with amendments to achieve a uniform number of eligible voters in each constituency to within 3%.
 Within the constituencies, seats are elected by closed list proportional representation, with an electoral threshold of 3% for parties and 5% for alliances.
 Seats were allocated to alliances using the d'Hondt system, then to political parties using the Sainte-Laguë method.

 The county prefects and city and municipal mayors are elected to four-year terms by majority of votes cast within applicable local government units.
 A runoff election is held if no candidate achieves a majority in the first round of voting.
 Members of county, city, and municipal councils are also elected to four-year terms through proportional representation.